 Digital Assets are not traditional investments.
 The value of Digital Assets are determined by a wide variety of factors, including the supply of and demand for Digital Assets, Digital Assets trading venues, the number of users and speculators, regulatory policies and hacks on any parts of the Digital Asset ecosystem.
 As Digital Assets are a new asset class, their performance related to other assets, such as traditional asset classes, is uncertain.
 Investors may want to invest directly or indirectly in Digital Assets to enhance their investment returns and/or to increase their portfolio diversification.
-The reward will depend on the price of the Digital Assets or investment product used to gain exposure to Digital Assets.
-Some of the risks of investing in Digital Assets are highlighted below.
+The reward will depend on the price of the Digital Assets and the type of investment product used to gain exposure to Digital Assets.
+Some of the risks of investing in Digital Assets or investment products that provide exposure to Digital Assets are highlighted below.